misotanni/jipci/README.md

 Intervals consist of an octave prefix, followed by a variant, followed by the stepspan, followed by any extended just intonation accidentals specific to the EJI system in question.
 Here, everything aside from these just intonation accidentals is described.

 The variant and stepspan notation is widely known: `P5` means a perfect fifth, `M3` means a major third, etc. Doubly, triply, etc. augmented or diminished intervals repeat the `A` or `d`: `AA4` is a doubly augmented fourth.
-Color notation use alternative variants; these will be discussed in the color notation section.
+Color notation uses alternative variants; these will be discussed in the color notation section.

 The octave prefix consists of an optional minus sign followed by a string of `c` letters to represent octave shifts.
 This has been used in Kite's color notation, but the version used in the converter is slightly different: negative octave shifts are allowed, thus `-c` is one octave down, `-cc` is two octaves down, etc. The default octave includes `P1` and excludes `P8`.
 For example, `cM2` = `M9`, `ccM2` = `cM9` = `M16`, `-cM2` = 'negative m7'.
 The converter does NOT use negative intervals (e.g. 'negative P4' = 3/4); instead, it uses negative octave shifts, so 3/4 = `-cP5`.